Here is an article published in the Sydney Morning Herald in December 2013

-Their solution was to split up the family, sending Mark and Abraham away, firstly to Katoomba, then to Bargo, while the women stayed on the farm.
+Their solution was to split up the family, sending Mark and David away, firstly to Katoomba, then to Bargo, while the women stayed on the farm.
 “Rose was allowed to visit me from time to time,” says Mark, “so that I could see Lebana, who was still only little.”

 The property, near Crookwell in the NSW southern highlands, was 460 hectares, with no power, water or house.
 “We just lived in this shed,” Mark says.
 “Drank rainwater off the roof.
 They put a phone on for us and gave us gas cylinders to cook with.
 And every few weeks, Rose would visit.”
 Their job was to chop wood, which was taken to Picton for heating.
 But Mark was increasingly disillusioned.
 “I was just so pissed off by then.
 Rose was in turmoil, too.”

-Then, in 2009, the elders sent Mark and Abraham to New Zealand.
+Then, in 2009, the elders sent Mark and David to New Zealand.
 “They just wanted us out,” he says.
 “So they gave me a couple of hundred dollars and said, ‘Your New Zealand family can look after you.’ ”

 It was in Auckland that Mark finally decided to leave the group.
 “I rang Rose and said, ‘I think I’m leaving.’
 She said, ‘My life is with you, I’ll come with you.’ ”

 Mark had the family sent over, ostensibly just to visit.
 Once there, he told them of his decision.
-Abraham was thrilled: “That’s the best thing you’ve ever told me,” he said.
+David was thrilled: “That’s the best thing you’ve ever told me,” he said.
 But Undila was devastated.
 She didn’t want to leave, and began crying.
 She was due to marry Erez, a young man who had been sent over from the community in France.
 So Mark let her return.
 “That was the stupidest thing I ever did,” he says now.

 The family spent a year in Auckland before returning to Sydney.
 “We wanted to be closer to Undila,” Mark says of the decision to return.
 “At that stage we thought we might have a chance of maintaining contact.”